-- As recommended in the 2018-2019 BID Annual report, the Executive Director is designated as the senior staff person responsible for coordination among county departments and the MCTC and BID Advisory Boards to monitor the established timeline, and accomplish necessary tasks in an efficient and timely manner. - The ED and VMC Staff consistently monitor the organizational timeline and content on the MendocinoTourism.org website to ensure that information posted is timely and accurate, and will inform both the Board and all Committees at their regularly scheduled monthly meetings. - 3.
-The ED and DMM worked diligently to identify and recruit MCTC and BID Advisory Board members in order to ensure that they are sworn in and seated in a timely manner.
+- 1. As recommended in the 2018-2019 BID Annual Report, the Executive Director is designated as the senior staff person responsible for coordination among county departments and the MCTC and BID Advisory Boards to monitor the established timeline, and accomplish necessary tasks in an efficient and timely manner. - 2.
+The ED and VMC Staff consistently monitor the organizational timeline and content on the MendocinoTourism. org website to ensure that information posted is timely and accurate, and will inform both the board and all committees of current and upcoming deadlines at their regularly scheduled monthly meetings. - 3.
+The ED and DMM worked diligently to identify and recruit MCTC and BID Advisory Board members and coordinated with county staff to ensure that they are sworn in and seated in a timely manner.
 The first MCTC Board meeting and retreat was held on January 17, 2019.
 County staff scheduled the first BID Advisory Board meeting for December 2018 rather than in November, as specified in the bylaws.
-Due to a lack of notice to Advisory Board members by County staff, a quorum was not achieved and this meeting was further delayed to January.
-The ED and Finance Committee hold monthly meetings to review budget expenditures. - MCTC budgets and financial statements include a current accounting of all restricted and unrestricted reserves.
+Due to a lack of notice to Advisory Board members by county staff, a quorum was not achieved and this meeting was further delayed to January.
+The ED and Finance Committee hold monthly meetings to review budget expenditures. - 4.
+MCTC budgets and financial statements include a current accounting of all restricted and unrestricted reserves.
 These items are also included in this BID Annual Report and will be included in each future report. - 5.
 The DMM worked with a FileMaker expert to develop a proprietary database to track lodging properties, owners, managers, capacity, amenities, and more.
 The database also tracks public relations visits, itineraries, and stories; festivals and their participants; and sales activities.
-This is an ongoing project and the database is in a state of continual development. - MCTC continues to maintain its DMAI certification and, as the DMO/VMC graphs within this report indicate, the ED benchmarks expenditures and salaries against DMAI 2017 DMO Organizational & Financial Profile Study. - As recommended, a breakdown of salaries and personnel expenses for administrative vs programrelated functions is included in the budget contained in this BID Annual Report. - 8.
-The FY 2018-2019 BID Annual Report contained a recommendation, subject to county approval, to phase out Arts Council funding as of June 30, 2019 and reallocate those partnership funds to in-county tourism promotion/visitor-serving organizations to be used to attract and serve visitors to the county.
-Upon review by the MCTC Board and request from the Board of Supervisors, this recommendation was not acted upon. - 9.
+This is an ongoing project and the database is in a state of continual development.
+The Director of Tourism Development pursued a number of group stay contracts during the fiscal year.
+The conclusion is that the majority of lodging properties in the county do not afford the capacity to host these types of tours. - 6.
+MCTC renewed its annual DMAI certification in 2018.
+Acting on the recommendation of the Personnel Committee, the ED will apply for individual DMAI certification program in 2020.
+As the DMO/VMC graphs within this report indicate, the ED benchmarks expenditures and salaries against DMAI 2017 DMO Organizational & Financial Profile Study, which is attached hereto as Appendix V. - 7.
+As recommended, a breakdown of salaries and personnel expenses for administrative vs program-related functions is included in the budget contained in this BID Annual Report. - The FY 2018-2019 BID Annual Report contained a recommendation, subject to county approval, to phase out Arts Council funding as of June 30, 2019 and reallocate those partnership funds to in-county tourism promotion/ visitor-serving organizations to be used to attract and serve visitors to the county.
+Upon review by the MCTC Board and request from the Board of Supervisors, this recommendation was rescinded. - 9.
 In the first half of FY 2018-2019, MCTC terminated the small grants program and in its place initiated a partnership funding program to in-county tourism promotion/visitor serving organizations that support tourism efforts and events.
 These organizations will be required to account for their fund expenditures to MCTC and MCTC will then make a determination to continue or terminate the funding initiative. - 10.
 MCTC maintains a budget line item for research and staff development; and maintains a Reserve/Contingency Fund equal to the greater of \$100,000 or ten percent (10%) of the current budget.